sudoxnym/roomba_rest980/README.md

 ## Step 2: Setting up the Integration

-rest980 will gather all the data about our robot, but the integration will format it perfectly, creating entities and a vacuum device.
+rest980 will gather all the data about our robot, but the integration will format it perfectly by creating entities and a vacuum device.

 <details open>
   <summary>
   For HACS users
   </summary>
-  Add this custom repository, https://github.com/ia74/roomba_rest980 to HACS as an Integration.
-Search for the addon ("iRobot Roomba (rest980)") and install it!
+  Search for the addon ("iRobot Roomba (rest980)", it's in the public repository now!) and install it!
 </details>

 <details>
   <summary>
-  Manual installation
+  Other HA/integration installation method
   </summary>
   Clone this repository, https://github.com/ia74/roomba_rest980 , and add the custom component folder (`roomba_rest980`) to your Home Assistant's `config/custom_components` folder.
+You will need to reboot HA.
 </details>

-When you install the integration and restart Home Assistant, you will notice it picking up your Roomba.
+When you install the integration and restart Home Assistant, you may notice it picking up your Roomba.

 ![Discovery](img/discovery.png)